jexia/docs/docs/dataset/README.md

 </CodeSwitcher>

 ## Real-Time notification
 If you want to have a real-time update about changes on the sets, you can use real-time notification which is built-in into Dataset, Fileset and Project Users.
-This is Pro function and you need to have subscription for this.
+This is Pro function and you need to have a subscription for this.

+<iframe width="700" height="394" src="https://www.youtube.com/embed/TR9fcT8gXtM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 After the action, you will get a notification with records ID which was modified.
 You can re-fetch data from Jexia.
 We are sending ID only due to security reasons, as it might be a situation that many users will be subscribed to notifications but they should not have access to data itself.
 With current approach, you can decide whom to show what.